Contentfly Review: Pros, Cons, Pricing, and Alternatives

 Creating content can be difficult for many people, mainly because of a lack of time and ability to produce high-quality content.
 If you run a blog or business that requires content, you have two main choices: write it yourself or pay someone to write it for you.

 Writing it yourself is self-explanatory — simple, write it.
 However, finding and paying others to write blog articles and social media posts for you isn't as easy as it looks because good writers are hard to find.

-As a result, many people turn to agency services like Contentfly.
-These writing services promise you quality content for a set fee and take a portion of that fee to pay their writers to produce the content (check out our Web Asset Builders Review for an example of a newer content service).
+As a result, many people turn to a content writing service like Contentfly.
+These writing services promise you excellent content for a set fee and take a portion of that fee to pay their writers to produce the content (check out our Web Asset Builders Review for an example of a newer content service).

-Often, it can work out great, but sometimes it can be a disaster.
+Often, writing services can work out great, but sometimes it can be a disaster.
 So, again, it depends on the agency and the writer's skills.